 Looking a little deeper into how this loading event affected our snowpack, we have to talk about water.
 How much water is in the snowpack?
 Being Colorado skiers, we all think of snow as light and fluffy.
 And most of the time when it snows up in the mountains at high altitude that’s the type of snow we get—dry powder.
 But the snow Colorado received from these March storms was not so dry and powdery.
 It was more like that Sierra cement you may have experienced if you’ve been skiing in the Pacific Northwest.
 It was wet and heavy, more akin to snow that falls in a maritime snow climate.
 In other words, the snow that we were receiving during the early March storms had a high SWE or Snow Water Equivalent.
 The SWE associated with the March storms just kept increasing with each incoming storm surge.

-Essentially, what we ended up having was a strong over weak snowpack.
+Essentially, what we ended up having from this historic avalanche cycle was strong over weak snowpack.
 Not just an isolated layer of strong over weak somewhere in the snowpack, but the whole dang enchilada.
 We had a Maritime storm slab over a Continental snowpack that was harboring a persistent weak layer.
 The energy alone that was stored up in these maritime storm slabs with high SWE was all that was needed to rip out our full season’s snowpack, all the way to the ground.

-The numbers speak for themselves.
+The numbers from this historic avalanche cycle speak for themselves.
 CAIC reported 855 artificially triggered avalanches with 380 of those impacting the highway.
 108 natural avalanches impacted the highway.
 47 avalanches were classified as large or very large.
-Avalanches that had not released in over 60 years were running full track and most of those were jumping the road or making a whole new path all together.
+Avalanches that had not released in over 60 years were running full track and most of those were jumping the road or making a whole new path altogether.
 Two examples include the Disney slide path near Berthoud Pass that last went in 1957, and the Peak 1 avalanche near Frisco that surprisingly hadn’t ripped since then 1898, 120 years ago.

 So, what’s next?
 How can we take what we’ve learned about this past season’s avalanche cycle and apply it to how we approach the backcountry this season?
 As backcountry travelers should be doing anyway, tracking the season’s snowpack as it develops will give you a good overall picture of our depth and layering preceding a large loading event.
 This is in addition to paying close attention to the daily weather and avalanche forecast that is posted by CAIC, and especially applying it to planning before a day in the backcountry.
 In addition, for those really looking to geek out on snow conditions, paying close attention to the SWE (snow water equivalent) within the snowpack is a great tool in predicting upcoming avalanche cycles before they occur.
 At the heart of safety in the backcountry is avalanche training, open communication, and good decision-making with trusted and skilled partners.
 Get out there, have fun, and more than anything, be safe.